 For more information on cardiovascular conditions, see our section on disability and heart problems.

 Many disability applicants wait until after they've been denied at the initial level to hire legal help.
-For many applicants, this is a mistake.
-That's because a legal professional can help you get the right medical tests and help you complete your initial application for benefits in a way that's accurate but persuasive.
-Applicants who complete applications on their own often make major mistakes that their attorneys can't undo, from underestimating their physical limitations to overestimating their work responsibilities.
+For many applicants, it makes sense to get help earlier, because a legal professional can help you get the right medical tests and help you complete your initial application for benefits in a way that's accurate but persuasive.
+Applicants who complete applications on their own sometimes make mistakes that their attorneys can't undo, from underestimating their physical limitations to overestimating their work responsibilities.

 Need a lawyer?
 Start here.